restful-ws/restful-ws.github.io/rest/understanding-rest.md

 bring to life the Web's most important features and advantages.

-### REST vs the Web
+## REST vs the Web

 Despite a strong association, REST and the World Wide Web are not the same.
-REST is an architecture style, a set of constraints that, when applied to a solution, produce the characteristics sought for the World Wide Web.
+REST is an architecture style, a set of constraints that, when applied to a system, produces the characteristics sought for the World Wide Web.
 The
 World Wide Web is the network
 of interconnected resources and